mak8427/SRGAN/README.md

 * **Adversarial ramp‑up:** Increase the BCE adversarial weight **linearly** or smoothly (**cosine**) over `adv_loss_ramp_steps` until it reaches `adv_loss_beta`.
 * **Generator LR warmup:** Ramp the generator optimiser with a **cosine** or **linear** schedule for the first 1–5k steps via `Schedulers.g_warmup_steps`/`g_warmup_type` before switching to plateau-based reductions.
 * **EMA smoothing:** Enable `Training.EMA.enabled` to keep a shadow copy of the generator.
 Decay values in the 0.995–0.9999 range balance responsiveness with stability and are swapped in automatically for validation/inference.
-* **Spectral normalization:** On by default for the SRGAN discriminator via `Discriminator.use_spectral_norm` to better control its Lipschitz constant and stabilize adversarial updates; disable if you need exact legacy behaviour.
+* **Spectral normalization:** Optional for the SRGAN discriminator via `Discriminator.use_spectral_norm` to better control its Lipschitz constant and stabilize adversarial updates.
+[Miyato et al., 2018](https://arxiv.org/abs/1802.05957)
+* **Wasserstein critic + R1 penalty:** Switch `Training.Losses.adv_loss_type: wasserstein` to enable a critic objective and pair it with the configurable `Training.Losses.r1_gamma` gradient penalty on real images for smoother discriminator updates.
+[Arjovsky et al., 2017](https://arxiv.org/abs/1701.07875); [Mescheder et al., 2018](https://arxiv.org/abs/1801.04406)
 The schedule and ramp make training **easier, safer, and more reproducible**.

 ---